Roshendz/audio_transcriber/README.md

 - Transcribes audio files to text.
 - Supports audio files up to 4 minutes in length.
 - User-friendly interface with modern design.
+- **New in version 1.1.0**: Integrated media player.
+Users can now listen to the audio files directly within the app before transcribing them.

 ## How to Use